iteles/Book-notes/AngularJS-notes.md

 5. Create your `someModule.config(function($routeProvider){})` configuration block, calling `$routeProvider` as a service
 6. Angular by default adds hashes (#) to your URL, e.g. .../#/about.html - to stop this from happening, add `$locationProvider.html5Mode(true);` to your configuration block (_NOTE: this implies adding $locationProvider as a dependency in the block as well like so: `appModule.config([ '$routeProvider', '$locationProvider', function($routeProvider, $locationProvider){}`_) and `<base href="/">` to the <head> of your index.html file
 7. Due to browser security restrictions, when trying the code out yourself, it won't run as just file:// in the browser, you'll need to run a simple server - I found the easiest way to do this was installing node static with `npm install -g node static` and then running it by calling `static` from the terminal whilst inside the same directory as my app

+<a name="customdirectives"/>####Building custom directives
+* Sitepoint has a good [practical guide to Angular directives](http://www.sitepoint.com/practical-guide-angularjs-directives/) written in early 2014
+* By default a directive doesn't get its own scope, **it inherits the parent scope** - so if used inside a controller it will use the controller's scope
+* Directives that update the DOM typically use **the `link` option** with the following signature `link: function(scope, element, attrs) { ... }`
+  * Using the `link` function allows you to utilise the scope
+  * the `link` function is usually used for attaching listeners to the DOM elements, watching the properties for changes and updating the DOM
+* Occasionally you might use the `compile` function instead of the `link` function in a directive
+  * This is relatively rare, but the difference is well explained in the [practical guide to Angular directives](http://www.sitepoint.com/practical-guide-angularjs-directives/) mentioned above
+  * Compile functions _return_ link functions
+  * Angular will traverse the document running all of the `compile` functions first (it also collects the link functions that these return and adds them to the list of link functions) and _only then_ does it go through again and run the `link` functions
+  * `compile` functions have no scope and a good example of this is `ngRepeat`
+> Listeners registered to scopes and elements are automatically cleaned up when they are destroyed, but if you registered a listener on a service, or registered a listener on a DOM node that isn't being deleted, you'll have to clean it up yourself or you risk introducing a memory leak.[...]
+You can use element.on('$destroy', ...) or scope.$on('$destroy', ...) to run a clean-up function when the directive is removed. - From [AngularJS documentation on directives](https://docs.angularjs.org/guide/directive)